E Cresti. A. Panunzi, "Introduzione ai corpora dell'italiano", Bologna, Mulino, 2013.

-In brief, the examination aims to assess: (a) the knowledge of the theoretical fundations and the specific terminology of the discipline; (b) the knowledge of the specific characteristics of spoken language; (c) the ability to linguistically analyze spoken and written corpora, including dedicated computational tools.
+In brief, the examination aims to assess: (a) the knowledge of the theoretical fundations and the specific terminology of the discipline; (b) the knowledge of the specific characteristics of spoken and written language; (c) the ability to linguistically analyze spoken and written corpora, including dedicated computational tools.

 (1) The corpus as source for linguistic data: sampling and representativeness; corpus building; lexicon distribution and frequency lists; exploring the corpus: concordances, collocations, regular expressions.
 (2) Spoken language analysis: dealing with oral data; functions of prosody; oral communication and pragmatics.
 (3) An introduction to textual linguistics: written corpora, textual structure, communication units.